s-mage/err/README.md

 # err

-[TODO: irrelevant quote with word err]
+[TODO: irrelevant quote with the word err]

 err is a Clojure library for error handling.

 Motivation you can find [here](https://s-mage.github.io/2015/10/16/better-errors.html) and following links in the post, especially
 [this one](https://www.niwi.nz/2015/03/08/error-handling/).